luthpai/luthpai/README.md

 # Hello!
 I'm Luthpai
-<p>I'm a junior high school student who loves programming a lot</p>

-# What I Use :

-## Languages

-HTML, CSS, JavaScript, TypeScript, PHP, Python, C++

-## Front End

-React, Vue, Svelte, Alpine, Tailwind, Bootstrap, SASS, Next

-## Back End
-Express, Flask, Fastify, FastAPI
+I'm a junior high school student who loves programming a lot.
+I'm specialized in front end and I do a little bit of backend.
+Using React and Vue for building interactive web app.
+I have always been using Tailwind as my primary CSS framework.
+I'm capable of using some backend frameworks like Express, and Flask.

 # 📊 Stats :
 ![Stats](https://github-readme-stats.vercel.app/api?username=luthpai&show_icons=true&include_all_commits=true)